NoumenaDigital/devcontainers/src/npl-cli/README.md

-# NPL
+# NPL CLI

-A dev-container feature to make your dev-container perfect for NPL development.
+A dev-container feature which installs the NPL CLI, allowing you to develop and test NPL applications within a containerized environment.

 ## Example Usage